sebitommy123/frontend-project-sp-21/README.md

 ### **When is the assessment due?**

-Please submit your exercise by 8:00 am PDT on Saturday, September 19th.
+Please submit your exercise by 8:00 am PT on Monday, Febuary 8th.

 ### **Which browsers should I support?**